Skip to contents

 The suffixing option allows us to scale and apply suffixes to larger numbers (e.g., 1924000 can be transformed to 2M).
 This option can accept a logical value, where FALSE (the default) will not perform this transformation and TRUE will apply thousands (K), millions (M), billions (B), and trillions (T) suffixes after automatic value scaling.

-We can alternatively provide a character vector that serves as a specification for which symbols are to used for each of the value ranges.
+We can alternatively provide a character vector that serves as a specification for which symbols are to be used for each of the value ranges.
 These preferred symbols will replace the defaults (e.g., c("k", "Ml", "Bn", "Tr") replaces "K", "M", "B", and "T").

 Including NA values in the vector will ensure that the particular range will either not be included in the transformation (e.g., c(NA, "M", "B", "T") won't modify numbers at all in the thousands range) or the range will inherit a previous suffix (e.g., with c("K", "M", NA, "T"), all numbers in the range of millions and billions will be in terms of millions).